griquelme/tidyms-notebooks/README.md

 Read Me
 =======

+This repository contains notebooks with applications examples for the TidyMS library.

-This repository contains notebooks for the Applications published in the paper **A Python-based pipeline for preprocessing LC-MS data for untargeted metabolomics workflows** (https://doi.org/10.3390/metabo10100416).
+The directory `tidyms-paper` contains examples for the applications published in the paper **A Python-based pipeline for preprocessing LC-MS data for untargeted metabolomics workflows** (https://doi.org/10.3390/metabo10100416).

+The directory `lcms-model` contains the analysis and figures generated in the publication **Modelling LC-MS data for quality assessment in untargeted metabolomics** (ADD DOI after publiation).

 Usage
 -----